 The course grounds these thematic elements by covering the skills necessary to quickly build two-tier web applications with a modern look-and-feel.
-Many ICS projects benefit from a web-based user interface, and this class will help you to create a nice one regardless of your “design” background.
+Many computer science and computer engineering projects benefit from a web-based user interface, and this class will help you to create a nice one regardless of your “design” background.

 A significant component of the course is a student-selected final project to showcase the techniques learned during the course.

 ICS 314 is structured as a sequential series of modules, most taking approximately a week to complete.
 Each module has the following structure:

 While ICS software engineering requires discipline and effort, the results appear to be worth the investment.
 Here are some recent course evaluation comments: